Averageshot/Svencoop-Point-Entities-Plugin/README.md

 # Svencoop-Point-Entities-Plugin
 These are point entities that can be useful when ripenting maps.
-They function identical to their brush counterparts.
+They function identical to their brush counterparts but use mins/maxs for bounds.
 This plugin contains the following entities:

 # point_trigger
 ```